persapiens/Course/Project/BuildTestAnalysis.md

 ## Test + Analysis Milestone

-You will continue to work with checkbox.io and iTrust.
+For this milestone, you will leverage techniques related to fuzzing, test case priorization, and automated test generation to improve the quality of checkbox.io and iTrust.

-### Testing Component
+### Coverage/Jenkins Support

-Extend the build definitions for iTrust to include the ability to run its test suite, measure coverage, and report the results.
+Ensure you have the ability to run iTrust's and checkbox.io* test suite.
+You need to have your build server have a jetty/mysql instance in order to properly run the unit + integration tests.
+Add a plugin to jenkins to measure coverage and display a report within Jenkins on every commit.

-You now need to have jenkins have tomcat + mysql in order to properly run the unit + integration tests.
+*You will have an automatically created test suite for checkbox.io created below.

-#### Automated Commit Generation - Commit Fuzzer
+### Automated Commit Generation - Commit Fuzzer

 Develop a tool that automatically commits new random changes to source code which will trigger a build and run of the test suite.

-Support the following fuzzing operations:
+##### Fuzzing operations:

    - change content of "strings" in code.
    - swap "<" with ">"